 Tap the Hidden Job Market Through Networking

 - Say yes to invitations beyond traditional networking functions.
 Go to the ballgame with your college roommate.
 Go to your cousin's baby shower.
 Make time to swing by your neighbor's barbecue.
-You never know when you'll meet the person who knows the person who has an in.
+Once you're at these events, be social and introduce yourself to people you don't know.
+You never know when you'll meet the person who knows someone with an in.

 - Practice your elevator speech.
 What do you want from your career?
 What do you have to offer an employer?
 What does your dream job look like?
 Don't worry – no one is suggesting you become the kind of bore who's always cramming your professional goals down everyone's throat.
 Just be on the lookout for opportunity, and don't be afraid to put yourself forward if one presents itself.
 Remember: if someone's hiring, they need a quality candidate as much as you need a job.
 You might be solving their problem as well as your own.

-- Update all of your social networks to reflect your new mission.
+- Update your social networks to reflect your new mission.
 This can be tricky, of course, if you're still employed and hoping to move on.
-However, if you're cautious and change details slowly, you can buff up your online profiles without jeopardizing your position.
+If you're cautious and change details slowly, you can buff up your online profiles without jeopardizing your position.
 Make sure your online networks reflect your latest skills and experiences.
 By building a strong professional brand online, you increase your chances of impressing someone in your network.

 Other Ways to Tap the Hidden Job Market

 Networking is not the only way to access the hidden job market.
-Below are a few more ways you can hear about unadvertised jobs:
+Try these strategies to hear about unadvertised jobs:

 - Contact employers of interest.
 If there are particular companies you are interested in working for, don’t wait for them to post job openings.
 Reach out by either visiting the office in person, making a cold call, or sending a letter of interest.